JohnnyFoulds/firstrepo/README.md

 ```

 ## SSH Key
 The following commands can be executed to create a SSH key that can be added to the GitHub web ui so that ssh can be used to connect instead of https.
-The very laste command is used to test if the configuration was successfull.
+The very laste command is used to test if the configuration was successful.
 ```
 ssh-keygen -t rsa -b 4096 -C "hfoulds@gmail.com" cat /home/shambi/.ssh/id_rsa.pub